-The first, and simplest, installation process consists of following the Rumba Setup wizard instructions.
-During this installation process you will be asked to select a Typical, Complete, or Custom installation option.
-The Typical installation option is the default.
+The first, and simplest, installation method is to use the Rumba Setup wizard.
+During this installation, you are asked to select a Complete or Custom installation.
+Complete is the default.

-Setup will:
+The Setup wizard:

-- Transparently install the Windows Installer if it is not present on your system - Transparently install the RSS Client (for increased security) if it is not present on your system - Check that there is sufficient disk space on your destination drive - Give you the opportunity to choose the product language (English, German or French) - Advise you of any Rumba prerequisites that are not currently installed on your computer (C++ libraries and/or .NET 3.5 SP1) - Check that your license is valid - Check your file permissions - Modify your registry information - Prompt you to reboot (if required)
+- Transparently installs the Windows Installer if it is not present on your system - Transparently installs the RSS Client (for increased security) if it is not present on your system - Checks that there is sufficient disk space on your destination drive - Allows you to choose the product language (English, German, or French) - Advises you of any Rumba prerequisites that are not currently installed on your computer